lucasmc64/experiments/hello-deno/README.md

 ## :scroll: Some details

-- The back end is made with Deno.
+- The back-end is made with Deno.

 ## thinking: How to run the project on my machine?